MostefaBen/Fully-automatic-brain-tumor-segmentation-with-deep-learning-based-selective-attention/README.md

 - Backend: Theano or Tensorflow

+# Data

+You need to have an access to BRATS 2018 dataset, where it is available on the site [BRATS] (https://www.med.upenn.edu/sbia/brats2018/data.html)

 # Issues

 If you encounter any issue or have a feedback, please don't hesitate to [raise an issue](https://github.com/MostefaBen/Fully-automatic-brain-tumor-segmentation-with-deep-learning-based-selective-attention/issues/new).